Hearing loss | Medical Council of Canada

 2. list and interpret critical investigations, including

-2. tests required to differentiate between conductive and sensorineural hearing loss, where appropriate;
+2. where appropriate, tests required to differentiate between conductive and sensorineural hearing loss;

 3. construct an effective initial management plan, including

-2. counselling and educating the patient regarding prevention of further hearing loss;
+2. counselling and educating the patient on preventing further hearing loss,

-3. following-up on a patient with otitis media, selecting antibiotics if appropriate;
+3. following up on a patient with otitis media and prescribing antibiotics if appropriate, and

 4. anticipating psychosocial effects of chronic hearing loss.